dptools/process_offsite_audio/README.md

 	* Need to be careful of PII in these emails?
 It should be okay to include the dates as long as we are careful about who receives the emails.
 But keep in mind display names are in the speaker specific Zoom files, that could be much more sensitive (this also applies to the Lochness email alerts!)
 	* Will want to consider how this email alert (and others from this pipeline) will integrate with what Lochness is already doing on both the pull and push sides.

+For reference, Lochness will alert to a naming problem in Box/MediaFlux based on the following criteria:
+* Verify the Subject ID digits ('XX00000' in the folder name) falls into AMP-SCZ ID digits
+* 'YYYY-MM-DD HH.MM.SS folder name' – check if the Zoom folder name matches how Zoom creates folder by default
+* '.mp4' files have to be under the Zoom directory
+* '.m4a' files could be under either the Zoom directory, or below 'Audio Record'

 </details>

 <details>
 	<summary>Finally, there are a few features that remain to be added:</summary>

+* Some smaller clean-up TODO first for the DPDash CSVs to improve display
+	* Change "length(minutes)" variable name to "length_minutes" in the audio QC CSV
+	* Start rounding all float outputs in the DPDash CSVs
+	* When make these code changes need to ensure they will be fixed separately in the existing QC CSVs first
 * Implement the transcript manual review as a random selection of 10% of transcripts per site instead of sending all transcripts for additional review
 	* This phase will occur once a given site has had 5 transcripts reviewed - so need to keep the current code as well, have an appropriate toggle
 	* Can use the "completed" folder under box_transfers to track how many transcripts have already been pushed for review to the sites